 Symptoms and Signs

-A. Shoulder pain and discomfort
+Shoulder pain and discomfort

-One of the primary symptoms of a posterior labrum tear is persistent shoulder pain.
+One of the most common symptoms of a posterior labrum tear is persistent shoulder pain.
 The pain is often localized to the back of the shoulder joint and may worsen with certain movements or activities.
 The intensity of the pain can vary from mild to severe, depending on the extent of the tear.

-B. Limited range of motion
+Decreased range of motion

 Individuals with a posterior labrum tear may experience a decreased range of motion in their shoulder.
 They may find it difficult to fully raise their arm or perform overhead movements.
 The tear can restrict the smooth gliding motion of the joint, leading to stiffness and limited mobility.

-C. Sensation of instability or "catching" in the shoulder
+Sensation of instability or "catching" in the shoulder

 A posterior labrum tear can result in a feeling of shoulder instability.
 Individuals may describe a sensation of the joint "catching" or popping, especially during certain movements.
 This feeling of instability can affect their confidence and ability to engage in physical activities.

-D. Weakness or loss of strength
+Weakness or loss of strength

 Due to the compromised stability and function of the shoulder joint, individuals with a posterior labrum tear may experience weakness or a loss of strength in the affected shoulder.
 This can make it challenging to perform everyday tasks or engage in activities that require upper body strength.